Dark Chocolate and Blood Pressure Medications: Can You Take Them Together?

 Which specific products are affected?

-• Dark chocolate 70% cacao or higher
+• Dark chocolate with a high cacao content

 • Unsweetened cocoa powder used in smoothies or hot chocolate